TypeCellOS/BlockNote/packages/website/docs/docs/real-time-collaboration.md

+---
+title: Real-time Collaborative rich text editor
+description: Let's see how you can add Multiplayer capabilities to your BlockNote setup, and allow real-time collaboration between users (similar to Google Docs)
+imageTitle: Real-time Collaboration
+path: /docs/real-time-collaboration
+---

 # Real-time Collaboration (multiplayer text editor)

 Let's see how you can add Multiplayer capabilities to your BlockNote setup, and allow real-time collaboration between users (similar to Google Docs):